YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/peripherals/cpp/encoder.rst

 Usage
 -----

 The encoder mode will be enabled through the bsp.
+In the example below, the functions to get the encoder data are explained.

 .. code-block:: cpp

-    // Enable the encoder
-    if (!bsp::Encoder.enable()) {
-        // No encoder module on this timer
-        // Error handling
-    }

     // Get the direction of the ongoing or the last rotation auto direction = bsp::Encoder.getDirection();